SentiSocial/frontend/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-brightgreen.svg)]()

-Created at University of Toronto Scarborough's Hack the Valley 2017
+Created at The University of Toronto Scarborough's Hack the Valley 2017

 SentiSocial is a Twitter based news aggregation and sentiment analysis tool.
 This repository contains the SentiSocial frontend, which queries the backend for